Introduction-to-Programming-OSOWSKI/SecretPassword/README.md

 ## **Limitations**
 1 method
-1 if statement
+2 if/else statements

 ## **Hints**
 Your passwordCheck method should require one string argument
+You will need a Scanner to get user input

 ---